globalconceptsmediallc-oss/gcm-operating-system-app/docs/GCM_OS_MASTER.md

 At minimum the header must identify:

-Global Concepts Media Operating System
+Global Concepts Media Operating SystemFile: <filename>Version: <version>Status: Production
-File: <filename>
-Version: <version>
-Status: Production

 Use the correct comment syntax for the file type.